What Is a Gold IRA?

 - Approved Depository — Physical metals are delivered to and vaulted by an IRS-approved facility: Delaware Depository, Brinks Global Services, IDS (International Depository Services), or CNT Depository.
 You may choose segregated or commingled storage.

 The precious metals dealer (e.g., Augusta Precious Metals, Goldco, Birch Gold Group, or Noble Gold Investments) sources the actual coins or bars but is not a party to the IRA itself.
 The dealer ships directly to the depository — metals must never pass through the account holder's possession.
+For an operational transparency review of the leading Gold IRA companies in 2026, see our company review.

 2026 IRS Contribution Limits